GauthierGidel/SP-FW/README.md

 # SPFW

-This is the code to reproduce our experiments in our [Axiv Paper](http://arxiv.org/):
+This is the code to reproduce our experiments in our [Paper](https://arxiv.org/abs/1610.07797):
 ```
-Frank-Wolfe Algorithm for Saddle Point Problem.
+Frank-Wolfe Algorithms for Saddle Point Problems.
 ```
 The project page of this article is ```http://www.di.ens.fr/sierra/research/SPFW/```.
 This project contains the implementation of SP-FW and SP-AFW on a strongly convex toy example (quadratic objective function with low dimentional constraints.